lazerwalker/storyboard-iOS/README.md

 # Storyboard-iOS

-This is the reference client for the [Storyboard](https://github.com/lazerwalker/storyboard.git) multilinear storytelling engine.
-Just like Storyboard itself, this is considered pre-alpha software and is not documented at all.
+This is an iOS wrapper for the [Storyboard](https://github.com/lazerwalker/storyboard.git) multilinear storytelling engine.
+Just like Storyboard itself, this is considered alpha software.
+It isn't yet reasonably expected that anyone who isn't me will be able to use this.

 ## Setup and Usage

-This is not yet really intended for use by anyone other than myself.
-That being said:

-* This expects a compiled version of storyboard.
-Until that exists on npm, you'll have to provide that itself.
-Compile it (see the README in the proper readme) and bring in `bundle.js`.
-* Right now, it's hardcoded to read a single `elevator.story` file included.

-Knock yourself out.
+This contains an Xcode project which itself contains two targets:

+* A framework (`Storyboard`) that wraps the Storyboard runtime engine in a native Swift API
+* An example project (`Storyboard-Example`) that shows how to wire up a Storyboard `.story` file with a few native Swift inputs and outputs

+Currently, the version of the JS Storyboard engine is hardcoded to pull from a different location on my hard drive and isn't actually included in this repo.
+In order for this to actually work, you'll need to follow the setup instructions for the [Storyboard](https://github.com/lazerwalker/storyboard.git) repo, build Storyboard, and manually copy the generated `bundle.js` file into this project (as part of the `Storyboard` target).

+Eventually, this'll be available on both CocoaPods and Carthage, with a prebaked copy of `bundle.js`, but it's not quite mature enough for that yet.

 ## Future plans